rpuntaie/blog/cryptocurrency_as_money.rst

   - buying, when the price falls and
   - sell when the price rises

-  Predictable behavior is always a losing in speculation.
+  Predictable behavior is always losing in speculation.

 Bots speculate faster and produce stability in human time frames.
 A person can have its own avatar bot and their are bots in several levels.